ansys/scade-pyalmgw/doc/source/usage/schema.rst

     }

 Each instance of ``Package`` leads to a new section in the document called ``Package <package name>``.
-The instance itself is not a LLR.
+The instance itself is not an LLR.

 **Example 2:**